 The website lacks transparency as there is neither an about page nor ownership disclosed.
 Further, the website does not disclose a business or funding model; therefore, we cannot determine how they generate revenue.

 Analysis / Bias

-In review, Shafaq News utilizes headlines with strong emotionally loaded language and a pro-President N. Barzani tone.
-For example, in this article “Nechirvan Barzani’s diplomatic steps “ Art of Possible”, the president is pictured as a deal maker and perfect “As usual, President of Kurdistan Region, Nechirvan Barzani openly searches for common areas to enhance understandings between opponents and open doors of dialogue and common solutions.”
+In review, Shafaq News utilizes headlines with strong, emotionally loaded language and a pro-President N. Barzani tone.
+For example, in the article “Nechirvan Barzani’s diplomatic steps “ Art of Possible,” the president is pictured as a deal maker and perfect “As usual, President of Kurdistan Region, Nechirvan Barzani openly searches for common areas to enhance understandings between opponents and open doors of dialogue and common solutions.”
 The article is sourced through quotes from an interview with the President’s adviser.
 Shafaq News utilizes credible news sources such as the Washington Post, Unicef, and Government sources such as in this article “Will Al-Kadhimi be able to end the Iraqi headache?”.
 However, they rarely use hyperlinks when sourcing outside information.
 In general, Shafaq promotes propaganda and is highly censored by the government.